THE ULTIMATE GUIDE TO VISITING HAVASUPAI

 You can also take a mule down to Havasupai, but there are weight limits and it is expensive.
 More information on hiring a mule can be found here.

-- You can't make helicopter reservations and flights are first-come, first-served (with locals getting preference over tourists).
+- You can't make helicopter reservations and flights are first-come, first-served (with tribe members getting preference over tourists).

 - You typically have to wait several hours for a helicopter flight.
 I've heard one story where somebody waited 7 hours.

 - The entire helicopter wait-list and boarding process is unorganized and it often frustrates people.
 You can read some stories here.

 - Although some individuals claim that credit cards are accepted, cash is recommended for the helicopter flights.

 - The helicopter only flies between the trailhead and the village of Supai.
 If you take the helicopter, you will still need to hike 1.8 miles downstream to see Havasu Falls and another 0.5 mile to reach Mooney Falls.